cr432/user_management/readme.md

 Remember, it's more important to make something work reliably and be reasonably complete than to implement an overly complex feature.
 Focus on creating a feature that you can build upon or demonstrate in an interview setting - show off your skills like a rockstar! 💪🚀🎓

 Don't forget to always have a working main branch deploying to Docker at all times.
 If you always have a working main branch, you will never be in jeopardy of receiving a very disappointing grade :-).
 Keep that main branch shining bright!

-Let's embark on this epic coding adventure together and conquer the world of software engineering!
-You've got this, coding rockstars! 🚀🌟✨